 When we lose our faith in life, and cease to proactively choose what we want, and believe in the outcome, then we start to be at the effect of it.
 It happens differently.
 If we have negative thoughts, we get negative outcomes.

-Thus we need to do our own inner exploration, get what we’re thinking at a root level, and then let go and create new purpose and set new intentions.
+Thus we need to do our own inner exploration, get what we’re thinking at a root level, understand what we need to let go of, and then let go and create new purpose and set new intentions.
 When we truly let go and intend healthily, if I can use that word in a non-medical sense, life happens and it’s OK.
 It happens because we have let go, of need and expectations, and are no longer attached to our illusions.
-Thus to be disillusioned is to be dis-illusioned, without illusion, maya, a construct of the ego.
+Thus to be disillusioned is instead to be dis-illusioned, without illusion, maya, a construct of the ego.
 We can then be who we truly are.

 I coach people who have got stuck on their path in life.
 Contact me